roah-work/unreal-runtime-foliage-distribution/README.md

 ## 2025 Update:
 Project files may be out of date.
 Will be updated to 5.5 and with improvements soon.
-Although, this tool is made redundant by PCG, I might return to this project to implement any features as a practice.
+Although, this tool is made redundant by PCG, I might return to this project to experiment features.

 # Unreal Engine Runtime Foliage Scatter Plugin